awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

    Hello, universe!
 Current time: 2020-11-30 18:18:59.153933.
 Greetings from your first Greengrass component.
    ```
 **Note**
 If the log messages don't change, the deployment failed or didn't reach the core device\.
 This can occur if your core device isn't connected to the internet or doesn't have permissions to retrieve artifacts from your S3 bucket\.
-Run the following command on your core device to view the AWS IoT Greengrass core log file\.
+Run the following command on your core device to view the AWS IoT Greengrass Core software log file\.
 This file includes logs from the Greengrass core device's deployment service\.

    ```
    sudo tail -f /greengrass/v2/logs/greengrass.log
    ```
 For more information, see [Troubleshooting](troubleshooting.md)\.

 You've completed this tutorial\.
 The AWS IoT Greengrass Core software and your Hello World component run on your device\.
-Also, your Hello World component is available in the AWS Cloud to deploy to other devices\.
+Also, your Hello World component is available in AWS IoT Greengrass to deploy to other devices\.
 For more information about the topics that this tutorial explores, see the following:
 + [Create custom AWS IoT Greengrass components](create-components.md)
 + [Upload components to deploy to your core devicesUpload components to deploy](upload-components.md)
 + [Deploy AWS IoT Greengrass components to devices](manage-deployments.md)